top of page

 Associate Professor

-Dr. Smith is currently an Associate Professor of Psychology at Auburn University and the director of the Research on Eating Disorders and Suicidality (REDS) Laboratory.
+Dr. Smith is an Associate Professor of Psychology at Auburn University, the director of the Research on Eating Disorders and Suicidality (REDS) Laboratory, and the co-director of the Auburn Eating Disorders Clinic [https://cla.auburn.edu/auburn-eating-disorders-clinic/].
 She received her B.A. in Psychology and Plan II from the University of Texas at Austin in 2004.
 She then taught English in Japan for two years as part of the Japanese Exchange and Teaching Program.
-Dr. Smith received her Ph.D. from Florida State University’s Clinical Psychology Program in 2012, and completed her clinical residency at the University of California, San Diego.
+Dr. Smith received her Ph.D. from Florida State University’s Clinical Psychology Program in 2012 and completed her clinical residency at the University of California, San Diego.
 Dr. Smith was named a 2016 Rising Star by the Association for Psychological Science, and in 2017 Dr. Smith received the Miami University Junior Faculty Scholar Award.
-Dr. Smith has received funding from NIMH and the Department of Defense to support her work.
+In 2024, she was selected to receive an endowed Auburn University Alumni Professorship.
+Dr. Smith has received over $7.5 million in funding from the Department of Defense and NIMH to support her work.

 Shruti Kinkel-Ram, M.A. she/her/hers

-Shruti is a fifth-year clinical psychology PhD student at Miami University.
+Shruti is currently completing her clinical psychology internship at Western Psychiatric Hospital/University of Pittsburgh Medical Center.
+She will graduate with her PhD from Miami University in 2025.
 She is interested in researching shared vulnerabilities and cause and maintenance factors underlying eating disorders and suicide.
 She is particularly interested in exploring the role of interoceptive awareness and weight stigma in eating disorder and suicide severity, and in exploring these topics using novel statistical methods such as network analysis in her research.
-Shruti received her B.S. in Psychology from Centre College in 2017, and spent two years as a lab manager and research coordinator at the Eating Anxiety Treatment Lab at the University of Louisville.
+Her dissertation within the lab focused on the impact of weight stigma on interoceptive processes and related disordered eating.

 Will Grunewald, M.A. he/him/his